stoplightio/elements/CONTRIBUTING.md

 In this case, still try to follow the principles above as much as practical.
 - Use **Jest/JSDOM testing wherever suitable**.
 Cypress-based tests should be reserved for high-level integration tests, such as:
     - Basic sanity checks to make sure that *Elements* builds and loads correctly in a certain environment.
-    - Making sure that the routers/navigation of the external framework plays nicely with our internal router.
+    - Make sure the routers/navigation of the external framework play nicely with our internal router.

 ### Unit tests